-Texas County Asks High Court to Stop Release of Poor Inmates
+High Court Rejects Texas County’s Bid to Stop Release of Poor Inmates

 ODonnell is represented by the Austin-based Texas Fair Defense Project, the Civil Rights Corps, a Washington firm, and the Houston firm Susman Godfrey.

-Harris County, the third most populous in the United States, ramped up its fight against Rosenthal’s order Tuesday, despite its argument that reforms it has in the works will moot ODonnell’s claims and make it the “gold standard” for bail administration in a nation increasingly aware of the harmful effects of incarceration.
+Harris County, the third most populous in the United States, has spent more than $2 million on outside counsel defending against the lawsuit, despite reforms it has in the works that its attorneys say will moot ODonnell’s claims and make the county the “gold standard” for bail administration in a nation increasingly aware of the harmful effects of incarceration.

 On July 1, the county will launch a risk-assessment tool, a computer program that will rate a defendant’s risk of committing more crimes or not showing up for court while out on bail, and make bond recommendations within 30 minutes of an arrest.